dillonHe/EasyEDA-Documents/Tutorial/Schematic.md

 ![](images/045_Schematic_EElib.png)

-Many of these components have optional US and EU style symbols, we splited them off, so you can select which you like.
-Click the drop down list or right click to popup the context menu, it contains many packages or parameter.
-EasyEDA will remember your choices next time.
+Many of these components have optional US and EU style symbols, we split them, so you can select those you like.
+Click on the drop down list or right click to popup the context menu, it contains many packages or parameters.
+EasyEDA will remember your choices for the next time.

 Don’t forget to use Filter to locate a component fast.
-For example, you just need to type `res` to find all of resisters:
+For example, you just need to type `res` to find all of resistors:

 ![](images/046_Schematic_EElib-res.png)